Fed up of Secret Santa? Want alternative ideas that are just as fun and better for the environment?

 Swap buying mindless tat for spending £5 each on food, household items and treats that you can take to your local food bank.
 Check what types of things the food bank needs and can accept before you buy.
 No wrapping required for this one!
 Read more about food banks and what to give them in this post by the UK Money Bloggers about their reverse advent calendar project.
 You could combine doing a collection/ reverse advent with one of the other ideas on this list too.

 Have you heard of Ungifted Secret Santa?
 It is a website which arranges an alternative Secret Santa experience!
 It is free to use and most of the gift ideas won’t cost you a penny.

 You put all the names and email addresses of the people taking part into the site.
 Next set a date for the Secret Santa giving event.
 Then each of you get an email with the name of the person you are giving the gift to.
 You can choose from a range of gift options.
 The gifts are things like giving them a cake, taking the office dog for a walk and putting post it complement notes on their computer!

-I don’t know what exactly happens on the date yet as you can only set it for dates in December, but I’m guessing you all get an email telling you about your gift!
 It is a bit of a laugh and aside from the cake nothing else is a physical gift so nothing needs wrapping.

 4. Do an unwanted gift swap